Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 The supplier defines what they compare against (often the Ofgem price cap level, or an internal index) and how often they review it.

-3) Your price may reduce
+3) Your price may fall

 If the benchmark falls in the way the tariff specifies, your price can be adjusted down.
 Some tariffs reduce automatically; others apply at set review points.